This Food day lets manage better and reduce wastage

-Let there be food on a large scale.
+And there be food on a large scale.

 Let no one suffer from starving,

-Let each respect his or her serving.
+Each respect his or her serving.

-There are many organizations that are working towards providing food to less fortunate people.
+Importantly, there are many organizations that are working towards providing food to less fortunate people.
 Like Robin Hood Army which is a zero-funds organization that works to get surplus food from restaurants and communities to the less fortunate.

-Recently many people came out during lockdown to feed the needy, do read more about them in my post – Bring hope and smile back by feeding people.
+furthermore, recently many people came out during lockdown to feed the needy, do read more about them in my post – Bring hope and smile back by feeding people.

-In India, Annapurna is worshipped as a Hindu goddess of food and nourishment.
+Above all, In India, Annapurna is worshipped as a Hindu goddess of food and nourishment.
 Food is considered sacred in Hinduism, and prayers are offered before consuming it.
 Anna means food and purna mean filled completely.
 Goddess Annapurna is depicted with a golden ladle in one hand and a jeweled bowl full of rice in another.
 The bowl full of grain depicts the bountiful of food she offers all of her children.